-We must ensure that we are always available
+We must ensure that we are always available and supportive to vulnerable customers and communities.

 Business Carbon Footprint

 We must continue to measure and reduce our own Business Carbon Footprint (BCF).
 Our annual BCF provides clear and transparent information regarding the current state of carbon emissions being produced by our business activities.